DApIA-Project/DApIA-Alteration/packages/fdit-scenario/langium-quickstart.md

  * `src/language-server/fditscenario-module.ts` - the dependency injection module of your language implementation.
 Use this to register overridden and added services.
  * `src/language-server/fditscenario-validator.ts` - an example validator.
 You should change it to reflect the semantics of your language.
  * `src/cli/index.ts` - the entry point of the command line interface (CLI) of your language.
- * `src/cli/generator.ts` - the code generator used by the CLI to write output files from DSL documents.
+ * `src/cli/generator.ts` - the code generator used by the CLI to write output files from fditscenario documents.
  * `src/cli/cli-util.ts` - utility code for the CLI.

 ## Get up and running straight away